 While total number of sets per year is not necessarily a reliable metric of nominal effort creep, as it depends on the total number of allocated and used fishing days per year, it is included here to provide context with respect to total fishing effort over time, within the region.
-The total number of raised unassociated plus associated sets per year for PNA waters since 2007 has varied between about 24800 in 2007 to around 44,300 sets in 2014.
+The total number of raised unassociated plus associated sets per year for PNA waters since 2007 has varied between about 24,800 in 2007 to around 44,200 sets in 2014.
 There was a major increase in total sets from around 27,800 sets in 2009 to 39,900 sets in 2010, around the time of VDS implementation (Figure 1).
 The increase in total sets corresponds with an increase in the number of fishing days from 2009 to 2010 (Figure A1).
-In 2022 the raised total number of sets for PNA waters 36,643 and for non-PNA waters was 2,648.
+This increase may have been partly influenced by the closure of high seas pockets at around that time, with fishing days moved into PNA EEZs.
+In 2023 the raised total number of sets for PNA waters was 31,726 and for non-PNA waters was 6,119, compared to 36,660 and 2,650 respectively in 2022.